cap-js/docs/guides/messaging/index.md

 await srv.emit ('some event', { foo:11, bar:'12' })
 ```

-::: tip
+::: tip Intrinsic support for events
-**Intrinsic support for events** — the core of CAP's processing model<br> All services are event emitters.
+The core of CAP's processing model: all services are event emitters.
 Events can be sent to them, emitted by them, and event handlers register with them to react to such events.
 :::

 ### Typical Emitter and Receiver Roles